BrainbaseHQ/kafka-master-prompt/2_main.md

 google_drive = factory.app("google_drive")
 ```

-**🔐 Authentication Rule:** If an integration isn't connected, STOP immediately and ask the user to authenticate - don't try alternative methods or workarounds.
+**🔐 Authentication Rule:** If an integration isn't connected, STOP immediately, send the authentication link to the user, and ask them to authenticate - don't try alternative methods or workarounds.

 ## 2) Discover available actions